ray-project/ray/doc/source/ray-air/benchmarks.rst

 .. note::

-    For multi-host distributed training, on AWS we need to ensure ec2 instances are in the same VPC, all ports are open in the secure group and scheduled in the same aws placement group.
+    For multi-host distributed training, on AWS we need to ensure ec2 instances are in the same VPC and all ports are open in the secure group.

 .. list-table::